tomkadwill/tomkadwill.github.io/_posts/2018-03-22-rubocop-naming-memoized-instance-variable-name.markdown

 ---
 layout:     post
 title:      "Rubocop Naming/MemoizedInstanceVariableName warning"
 date:       2018-03-22 16:58:00 +0000
+comments:   true
 permalink:  'rubocop-naming-memoized-instance-variable-name'
 tags:       Ruby Rails
 ---

 Last week I upgraded [Rubocop](https://github.com/bbatsov/rubocop) to 0.53.
 I ran the test suite and noticed a new warning called [`Naming/MemoizedInstanceVariableName`](http://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Naming/MemoizedInstanceVariableName), which targets methods that use an instance variable for memoization.
 Here is an example that would trigger the warning: